-Older adults aged 45 to 85 were more likely to be advised by their physicians to exercise.
-Among adults aged 85 and over, the percentage receiving advice to exercise nearly doubled over the past decade.
-Those with conditions like cardiovascular disease and high blood pressure also were told to exercise more.
+Older adults aged 45 to 85 were more likely to be advised by their doctors to exercise.
+Among adults aged 85 years and older, the percentage receiving advice to exercise nearly doubled over the past decade.
+Adults with conditions like cardiovascular disease and high blood pressure were also told to exercise more.

 Physical activity helps prevent bone loss, increase muscle strength, and improve coordination and balance.
-Additionally, studies have shown that increased levels of physical activity reduce the risk of many aging-related diseases, including cardiovascular disease.
+Studies have shown that increased levels of physical activity reduce the risk of many aging-related diseases, including cardiovascular disease.

 - dying from heart disease

-- having a non-fatal heart attack
+- having a nonfatal heart attack

 - requiring procedures such as heart bypass surgery or angioplasty